glzr-io/zebar/examples/boilerplates/solid-ts/README.md

 In the project directory, you can run:

-### `npm run dev` or `npm start`
+### `npm run dev`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>

 ### `npm run build`

 Builds the app for production to the `dist` folder.<br>
-It correctly bundles Solid in production mode and optimizes the build for the best performance.
+It bundles Solid in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)

-## This project was created with the [Solid CLI](https://solid-cli.netlify.app)